Uniwersytet Warszawski, Wydział Fizyki - Centralny System Uwierzytelniania

 - sand thefts and concrete production

-The topics may change accordingly to current changes in socio-economic situation at the global level.
+The topics may change according to current shifts in the political and socioeconomic situation at the global level.

-The tasks, mentioned above, will be performed with diversified workshop techniques such as World Café (http://www.theworldcafe.com), Oxford debates, SWOT analysis, posters and traditional presentations.
+The tasks mentioned above will be performed using diversified workshop techniques such as World Café (http://www.theworldcafe.com), SWOT analysis, stakeholder analysis, system mapping, and PechaKucha presentations.
 Thus, students will practice group work and public speaking.
-To get a grade from this course, students will work on group projects focused on several topics suggested by the teachers.
+To get a grade from this course, students will work on group projects focused on possible future scenarios for the use of resources.
 These projects will be presented and evaluated during the last classes.

-General information about nexus between natural resources and social/political/economic issues:
+General information about the nexus between natural resources and social/political/economic issues:

 • Natural resources and violent conflict : options and actions / Ian Bannon, Paul Collier, editors (free available at: http://documents.worldbank.org/curated/en/578321468762592831/Natural-resources-and-violent-conflict-options-and-actions